-Criminal Investigation Into Abandoned Kittens In Washington County
+Woman Arrested After Abandoned Kittens Found In Washington County

 WASHINGTON COUNTY (KFSM) — A criminal investigation is underway after four kittens were found dead and a litter of cats was dumped outside a Wilson Zoo foster home.

-A total of 15 kittens were dumped Tuesday (June 18) at the zoo's foster home.
-Four of them died when severe thunderstorms hit the area.
+Netitia Jones, 53, admitted to dumping a total of 15 kittens Tuesday (June 18) at the zoo's foster home.
+Police confirmed that three kittens died when severe thunderstorms hit the area.

 The helpless animals were packed into two cages with no cover from the storms.